BP sheds Alaska assets, sells to Hilcorp Alaska for $5.6B

 Prudhoe Bay, the most prolific oil field in U.S. history, has produced more than 13 billion barrels of oil.
 Production has been in a steady decline since the late 1980s.

-“We are steadily reshaping BP and today we have other opportunities, both in the U.S. and around the world, that are more closely aligned with our long-term strategy and more competitive for our investment,” BP Chief Executive Bob Dudly said in the release.
+“We are steadily reshaping BP and today we have other opportunities, both in the U.S. and around the world, that are more closely aligned with our long-term strategy and more competitive for our investment,” BP Chief Executive Bob Dudley said in the release.

 “This transaction also underpins our two-year $10 billion divestment program, further strengthening our balance sheet and enabling us to pursue new advantaged opportunities for BP’s portfolio within our disciplined financial framework,” he said.

-Under terms of the agreement, BP will pay $4 billion in the near-term and $1.6 billion later.
+Under terms of the agreement, Hilcorp will pay $4 billion in the near-term and $1.6 billion later.

 BP employs about 1,600 workers in Alaska.